BioinformaticsSTU/TGStools/README.md

 ## geneDisplay
 ----------------------------

-input GTF files, gene id and trans_quant files(quantity of transcripts), then the macroscopic image showing the expression of transcripts of queried gene can be gotten.
+input GTF files, gene id and trans_quant files(quantity of transcripts) to get the macroscopic image which display the transcripts expression of queried gene.
 Similar to UCSC's gene query, users can choose to input multiple epigenetic data in the same folder, and make statistical drawings of the transcripts and epigenetic data under the gene.

 ### Input files